Carrooi/Node-EasyConfiguration/README.md

 var data = config.load();
 ```

-Be carefull with setting your path to the config file.
+Be careful with setting your path to the config file.
 Easy-Configuration uses required instead of fs module, because of
 ability to use it in browser.
-If you will set this path relativelly, then it will be relative to the Easy-Configuration
+If you will set this path relatively, then it will be relative to the Easy-Configuration
 file, not to your actual file.

 ## Parameters